Actindo-AG/Documentation/POS/UserInterface/02a_GlobalSettings.md

 ![Reverse posting](../../Assets/Screenshots/POS/Management/GlobalSettings/GS25.png "[Reverse posting]")

 Activate or deactivate the reverse posting to the original warehouse.
 Any discrepancies in store deliveries are automatically posted back to the original warehouse.

-> [Info] This option is only applicable if store deliveries are activated.
-    For detailed information, see [Store delivery active](#shoplieferungen-aktiv).

 - *Apply from default* ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]")
     Enable this toggle to apply the default settings or disable this toggle to specify custom settings.
 When the toggle is enabled, all fields in the view are locked.
 By default, this toggle is enabled.